lashoun/upgraded-fefates-randomizer/README.md

     - Skl / Spd (default: 20% chance to swap)
     - Def / Res (default: according to class, 20% chance to swap)
     - Lck / ? (default: [Lck Growth]% chance, only if Lck stat / growth / mod is superior)
-- "Catch 'em all" mode by default: the randomizer will minimize duplicate final classes according to the chosen route (can be disabled with `--disable-class-spread`).
+- "Catch 'em all" mode by default: the randomizer will minimize duplicate final classes according to the chosen route (can be disabled with `--disable-class-spread`)
-- There is an option to keep all characters at their usual spot but still have the class and stats modifications (option `--disable-model-switch`).
+- There is an option to keep all characters at their usual spot but still have the class and stats modifications (option `--disable-model-switch`)
+- Minor updates to recruitment levels to make some characters more viable; Hayato joins Lvl 7 instead of 1 in Birthright, for instance.
+Can be disabled with `--disable-reblance-levels`

 ### Upgraded Fates Features